 What does The Order of Saint Joachim look for in a prospective member?

 When reviewing a Petitioner’s application the officers of Grand Chapter look at a person’s record of service to charity and society, as well as accomplishment in their personal and professional lives.
 Every petition is carefully reviewed on its own merits and stated qualifications and accomplishments investigated.
 It goes without saying that to be admitted as a member, a person has to be of good character and be a credit to the Order.
+The minimum age for consideration is 21 years.
 The Order has available a small booklet with important information for new and prospective members.

 What if my Petition for Admission is declined?

 Please know that not every applicant is accepted, no matter how strong their apparent qualifications, and Grand Chapter has a firm policy of never giving reasons should an application be declined.
 Some common reasons for a rejected application include reliance on dubious honours and titles, questionable academic qualifications, or a sparse record of charitable or public service.
+While the minimum age for admission under our Charter is 21, it is rare that an applicant will have had the time to display the required level of accomplishments at that age.
 Almost a third of all applications are declined, because of the above or due to not having first made inquiries or provided information prior to being invited to submit a Petition.

 Can I enter The Order of Saint Joachim at a rank higher than Knight Expectant?